 One way to do this is to host a series of motivational speakers who can tell success stories or highlight existing challenges that are relevant to the company’s work.
 Making an effort to be vocal about your own can-do vision for the team—as well as acknowledging theirs—creates a common ground ripe for motivation.

-If you’re looking to shake things up with your employees this year, let’s start with rewards.
+If you’re looking to shake things up with your employees this year, let’s start with employee rewards.
 To learn more about the Blueboard offerings visit our employee gifts page.